Clan Rising

 Alfred Watkins, FRPS

-The travelling brewery-representative role across Herefordshire, Shropshire, the Welsh Marches, Gloucestershire and Monmouthshire gave him the geographical access that became the basis of his second career.
-He travelled on a horse and trap across the western Welsh-borderland country from 1875 onwards on a roughly fortnightly circuit, calling on the public-house licensees and country-hotel managers of the market towns of the Welsh Marches, taking delivery orders for the Hereford brewery, and using the spare hours of the trip for the photography.
-He had taken up photography in 1872 at seventeen on a Christmas-present plate-camera, and across the brewery-representative years he was building, on the side of the day-job, the most extensive single photographic archive of late-Victorian Welsh-Marches landscape, antiquities, parish churches and market towns of any working photographer of the period.
-He took an estimated thirty thousand exposures across the period 1872 to 1935; about three thousand of the surviving plates are now at the Herefordshire Records Office at Hereford and at the Hereford City Museum.
+The travelling brewery-representative role across Herefordshire, Shropshire, the Welsh Marches, Gloucestershire and Monmouthshire gave him the geographical access that became his second career.
+From 1875 he travelled the western Welsh-borderland country by horse and trap on a fortnightly circuit, taking up photography in 1872 and building, on the side of the day-job, the most extensive single photographic archive of late-Victorian Welsh-Marches landscape, antiquities and market towns of any working photographer of the period.
+About three thousand of his surviving plates are now at the Herefordshire Records Office and the Hereford City Museum.

-The ley-lines theory came at sixty-six in the summer of 1921.
-He had been riding across Bredwardine Hill in west Herefordshire on a horseback errand on 30 June 1921, stopped at the ridge of the hill to look at the country, took out his Ordnance Survey map of the western Welsh Marches, and noticed (by his own account in the 1925 *The Old Straight Track*) that a series of small prehistoric and early-medieval landscape features in the country in front of him (a Bronze-Age standing stone at the small village of Croft, an Iron-Age hillfort at the hill above Lyonshall, the parish church at Kington, a medieval moot-mound at the small hamlet beyond Kington, a Roman road bearing east-west across the Welsh borderland) lay along a single straight line on the map.
-He took the geometrical observation as the foundation of what he called the *ley* system: a pre-Christian system of straight tracks across the British landscape, marked at the period by the named landscape features and surviving in the modern map as the alignments of the dolmens, standing stones, hillforts, parish churches and Roman roads.
-He published the theory in 1925 in *The Old Straight Track*, which has been continuously in print since.
+The ley-lines idea came at sixty-six.
+Riding across Bredwardine Hill in west Herefordshire on 30 June 1921, he stopped on the ridge, took out his Ordnance Survey map, and saw that a series of prehistoric and early-medieval landscape features, a standing stone, a hillfort, a parish church, a moot-mound, a Roman road, lay along a single straight line.
+He took it as the basis of what he called the ley system: ancient straight tracks across the British landscape, marked by those features and surviving in the modern map.
+He published it in 1925 in The Old Straight Track, continuously in print since.

 Achievements